 Here are some ways you and your kids can reduce the odds of an injury:

 - Get immediate medical treatment for your child as soon as you notice any signs of an ear infection.

 - Never stick anything in your child's ears — like cotton swabs — and teach kids to do the same.
 Regular bathing should be enough to keep earwax at normal levels.
 If your child complains of ear discomfort and you see earwax in the ear, it's OK to wipe the outside of the ear with a washcloth.

 If earwax is causing pain, discomfort, or a problem with hearing, talk to your doctor about having the earwax removed in the office.
 If your child does get something stuck in the ear, have a health care provider remove it to avoid further damage to the ear.

-- Children with colds or sinus infections should avoid flying on airplanes if they can.
+- Kids with colds or sinus infections should avoid airplane travel if possible.
 When kids do fly, give them some gum to chew during takeoff and landing or make sure they know how to equalize the pressure in their ears by yawning or swallowing.
 Babies should be breastfed or given a bottle or sippy cup to drink during these times.

 - Anyone who will be scuba diving should be properly certified and know how to equalize the pressure in the ears.

 |American Speech-Language-Hearing Association This group provides services for professionals in audiology, speech-language pathology, and speech and hearing science, and advocates for people with communication disabilities.|

 |American Academy of Family Physicians This site, operated by the American Academy of Family Physicians (AAFP), provides information on family physicians and health care, a directory of family physicians, and resources on health conditions.|

 |American Academy of Audiology The American Academy of Audiology, the world's largest professional organization of, by and for more than 10,000 audiologists, is dedicated to providing quality hearing care to the public.|